shelleyp/LearningNode2/chap5/README.md

 In addition, I updated example5-4.js to account for the breaking change in the MIME module. mime.lookup() is now mime.getType().

-The book does not contain examples for Node's support for HTTPS, or the new experimental support for HTTP/2.
+The book does not contain examples of the new experimental support for HTTP/2.

 I created a new example, _newhttps.js_, that creates a simple HTTPS server that responds with Hello World.
 It runs off of port 8000, and actually worked once I remembered to allow access to this port through my firewall.
 It's based on a certificate obtained from Let's Encrypt, which provides no cost digital certificates.
 You'll need to install a certificate and then adjust the example to fit your own environment.